hkk97/rust_x3dh_e2e/README.md

 x3dh_e2e is a robust and secure project that focuses on implementing end-to-end encryption using the Extended Triple Diffie-Hellman (X3DH) key agreement protocol.
 The project aims to provide a reliable solution for secure communication, ensuring privacy and data integrity.
 It's designed with the vision of making the internet a safer place by enabling developers to easily integrate high-standard encryption into their applications.

-Certainly!
-Here's an example of how you can structure and style your README.md file:

 # Encryption and Decryption Utility

 This utility provides functions for encrypting and decrypting data using the AES-256-GCM encryption algorithm.
 It utilizes the `aes_gcm` crate for encryption and decryption operations.